02 Mar Nanny Taxes

 7. Complete Schedule H

-Fill out Schedule H and attach it to your personal tax return.
+Fill out Schedule H and attach it to your tax return.
 This is where you’ll report wages paid to your employee as well as tax withholdings including Social Security, Medicare, and federal and state unemployment taxes.

 You may be able to take a tax credit for your nanny’s pay as a childcare expense using Form 2441.